codefellows/code-challenges/list-palindrome/README.md

 Source: Cracking the Coding Interview Q 2.7

-Implement an algorithm to delete a node in the middle of a singly-linked list, given only access to that node.
+Implement an algorithm that can determine if a linked list contains a palindrome.

+* The linked list only contains values that are string characters.